ARMmbed/mbed-os-5-docs/docs/program-setup/bare_metal/bare_metal.md

 For a breakdown of supported APIs, please see [the full API list](../apis/index.html).

 The Mbed OS build tools - Mbed CLI, Mbed Online Compiler and Mbed Studio - all support working with the bare metal profile.

+<span class="notes">**Note:** Because bare metal uses some APIs that Mbed OS classifies as RTOS APIs, some class names that traditionally belong in RTOS programming are used in bare metal.
+For example, bare metal uses the class `ThisThread` despite not using threads.</span>

 <table>
     <thead>